 - Then we end this line with a : colon, and start indenting.

 - After the colon all the lines that are indented four spaces will become attached to this name, print_two.
 Our first indented line is one that unpacks the arguments the same as with your scripts.

 - To demonstrate how it works we print these arguments out, just like we would in a script.

-Now, the problem with print_two is that it's not the easiest way to make a function.
-In Python we can skip the whole unpacking args and just use the names we want right inside ().
+The problem with print_two is that it's not the easiest way to make a function.
+In Python we can skip the whole unpacking arguments and just use the names we want right inside ().
 That's what print_two_again does.

 After that you have an example of how you make a function that takes one argument in print_one.

 Finally you have a function that has no arguments in print_none.

 This is very important.
 Do not get discouraged right now if this doesn't quite make sense.
 We're going to do a few exercises linking functions to your scripts and show you how to make more.
 For now just keep thinking "mini-script" when I say "function" and keep playing with them.

 Right away you can see how a function works.
 Notice that you used your functions the way you use things like exists, open, and other "commands."
 In fact, I've been tricking you because in Python those "commands" are just functions.
 This means you can make your own commands and use them in your scripts too.